XiaohanSun001/PMSPcnn/README.md

 cd PMSPcnn/code/features/Gen_seq/"
 ./run_seq.sh 1lni
 ```
-The output files "1lni.fasta" and "1lni_39_N_D_mut.fasta" in "./fasta".
-The output files "1lni_CA.txt" and "1lni_39_N_L_mut_CA.txt" in "./pdb_CA","fasta_test.txt".
+The output files "1lni.fasta" and "1lni_39_N_D_mut.fasta" are placed in "./fasta", and "1lni_CA.txt" and "1lni_39_N_L_mut_CA.txt" are placed in "./pdb_CA","fasta_test.txt".

 ### PSSM and SNB_PSSM

 Go to the website https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastp&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome to get a pssm file named 1lni.asn.

+Then "1lni.asn" is then placed in the "./PMSPcnn/code/features/PSSM/ASN".

 Here, select "PSI-BLAST" for "Program Selection" item, and use default parameters for other items.
-Then "1lni.asn" is then placed in the "./PMSPcnn/code/features/PSSM/ASN".
 Run the following commands:

 ```{bash}
 cd PMSPcnn/code/features/PSSM/
 ./run_pssm.sh 1lni